kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 * Practical Packet Analysis - Using Wireshark to Solve Real-World Network Problems, 3rd edition 2017, Chris Sanders ISBN: 9781593278021 - shortened PPA

-* Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - shortened LBfH

 It is recommended to buy these books.
-The cost for all three will be about 1.000-1.100DKK
+The cost for all books will be about 1.000DKK

 Curriculum will be chapters from the books, listed below!